ublue-os/cosmic/README.md

 # Fedora Cosmic Atomic
 ### Fedora Silverblue-based Atomic Desktop with the Pre-Alpha Cosmic Desktop Environment Included!

+> NOTE: These images are not associated with System76!
+If you have issues, please understand they might be COSMIC related, OR they might be related to this image.

 Like Fedora?
 Want to try the latest from the work in progress Cosmic Desktop Environment?
 Want to help find bugs and/or contribute to Cosmic development, but don't want to work in a VM or install Pop!_OS?
 None of the above things but something else??!?

 Go ahead and try one of the ostree images I've created here!